 Timeline and course calendar

 Each course starts on a set date as seen below.
-Short assignments are due at the end of each module.
+Short assignments are due throughout each course.
 Extensions can be negotiated; however greatest benefit of the program will come from working with a cohort of practice educators and discussing your experiences.

-The average workload is seven hours per week.
+The average workload is seven to eight hours per week over ten weeks.

 * includes a two week teaching break

 Each course will cost $900.00AUD, with the total cost for the professional certificate being $1800.00 AUD.

 |Course 1: Being a practice educator: role and environment||$900 (total)|